Hexavalent Chromium Testing Lab Houston, TX

 OSHA 1910.1026 requires monitoring specifically for hexavalent chromium, not total chromium.
 NIOSH 7300 (ICP, total chromium) cannot distinguish Cr(VI) from Cr(III) — using it for compliance monitoring is analytically invalid.
 Proper hexavalent chromium testing uses dedicated Na₂CO₃-impregnated filters.

-Stainless Steel Welding Is the Most Common Industrial Source
+Stainless Steel Welding Is the #1 Source

 When the chromium content of stainless steel alloys is heated to welding temperatures, Cr(III) in the base metal is oxidized to Cr(VI) in the welding fume.
 Any welder working on stainless steel requires hexavalent chromium testing to verify exposure controls are adequate.